psusarla/spring-kafka/README.md

 #### Messages received from the 'aivenMessage' topic
 >Received aiven message: Greetings 1, World!!
 >Received aiven message: Greetings 2, World!!

+Also, aiven_message table in the postgres database should have the same messages

 # Running pointing to local services
 Install and run Kafka and Postgres